Dorivika/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

     let b = 20
     let d = 40
     console.log(a, b, c) // Python 20 30
   }
-  // we can not access c because c's scope is only the if block console.log(a, b) // JavaScript 10
+  console.log(a, b, c) // JavaScript 10
 }
 letsLearnScope()
-console.log(a, b) // JavaScript 10, accessible
+// we can not access c because c's scope is only the letsLearnScope function block console.log(a, b) // JavaScript 10, accessible
 ```